phee27/chess_play/README.md

 The training data is further split with 5% reserved for validation (approximately 750 positions), creating a final distribution of ~14,250 training samples, 750 validation samples, and 1,000 test samples.
-Each position is converted into a structured prompt that includes the FEN notation, current turn, legal moves list, and visual board representation to provide the model with comprehensive context for move prediction.
+Each position is converted into a structured prompt that includes the FEN notation, current turn, legal moves list, and visual board representation to provide the model with comprehensive context for predicting best moves.

 ### Key decision